lionelgarnier/validate-api-request/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

+## Contact

+For questions and support, please open an issue in the GitHub repository.